lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 Keum et al. [-@keum_gendered_2018] reported support for a total scale score (22 items) and four subscales.
 Below, I list the four subscales, their number of items, and a single example item.
 At the outset, let me provide a content advisory For those who hold this particular identity (or related identities) the content in the items may be upsetting.
 In other lessons, I often provide a variable name that gives an indication of the primary content of the item.
 In the case of the GRMSAAW, I will simply provide an abbreviation of the subscale name and its respective item number.
 This will allow us to easily inspect the alignment of the item with its intended factor, and hopefully minimize discomfort.
 If you are not a member of this particular identity, I encourage you to learn about these microaggressions by reading the article in its entirety.
 Please do not ask members of this group to explain why these microaggressions are harmful or ask if they have encountered them.

 There are 22 items on the GRMSAAW scale.
 Using the same item stems, the authors created two scales.
 One assesses frequency of the event, the second assesses the degree of stressfulness.
-I simulated data from the stessfulness scale.
+I simulated data from the stressfulness scale.
 Its Likert style scaling included: 0 (*not at all stressful*), 1(*slightly stressful*), 2(*somewhat stressful*), 3(*moderately stressful*), 4(*very stressful*), and 5(*extremely stressful*).

 The four factors, number of items, and sample item are as follows: